 Custom Color Label

 The Custom Color Label is based upon true/false criteria that display as a data point in the Visual Tree, along with the User Profile Data Points.

 This is currently coded by a DirectScale developer.

-For example, let’s say that a company named Success Co. has a program in place for associates where they can qualify to go on a vacation.
-In order to qualify, associates must purchase a Success Pack.
+For example, a company named Success Co. has a program in place where Associates can qualify to go on a vacation.
+To qualify, Associates must purchase a Success Pack.

 In the Visual Tree, there is a section on the Data Point slide-out labeled Success Pack Qualified.
 If they have purchased the pack, the data point will read display Yes.